-Foundations of Curriculum and Instruction Grades 11, 12 1 credit
+Foundations of Curriculum and Instruction Grades 10, 11, 12 1 credit

-Prerequisite: Grade of C or higher in Child Development The second course in the Child Development and Teacher Education Academies, Foundations of Curriculum and Instruction, focuses on curriculum delivery models in response to the developmental needs of children and adolescents.
+The second course in the Child Development and Teacher Education Academies, Foundations of Curriculum and Instruction, focuses on curriculum delivery models in response to the developmental needs of children and adolescents.
 Emphasis is placed on the development of instructional materials and activities to promote learning, classroom management strategies, and a supportive classroom environment.
 Students will explore basic theories of motivation that increase learning.
 Students will participate in guided observations and field experiences to critique classroom lessons in preparation for developing and implementing their own.
 Students will continue to develop the components of a working portfolio to be assembled upon completion of the internship.
-Students who complete Child Development and Foundations of Curriculum and Instruction with a B or higher may be eligible for college credits at Howard Community College.
+Students who complete Human Growth and Development Development and Foundations of Curriculum and Instruction with a B or higher may be eligible for college credits at Howard Community College.